 This is because of increased control over the temperature in specific rooms.
-With a traditional HVAC system, every room in the house is being cooled at once, even if some rooms don’t need it.
+With a traditional HVAC system, every room in the house is cooled at once, even if some rooms don’t need it.
 A zoning system allows homeowners to customize airflow for each room, resulting in greater system efficiency.

 Should a Homeowner Get an HVAC Zoning System?

 If a homeowner is considering replacing the old air-conditioning system with a new one, a zoning system is going to be much more expensive than traditional systems.
-This is because of increased labor costs associated wiring thermostats, running ducts, installing dampers for each room, etc.
+This is because of increased labor costs associated with wiring thermostats, running ducts, installing dampers for each room, etc.

 A zoning system in new construction or a home undergoing major renovations typically is not much more expensive than installing a conventional HVAC setup.
 The exact cost of a zoning system will vary by the number of separate zones on the system, the size of the house, the ease of wiring and running ductwork, and other factors.

 Homeowners must decide whether to invest in a zoning HVAC system.
 In most cases, a zoning system provides numerous benefits over traditional systems and is the better choice unless the increased cost is too high.
 If you need help making the right decision, contact us, and speak with an experienced HVAC tech who can help explain your options.